Equal Pay for Similar Work: Empirical Analysis

-Table \ref{emp_table_seg_robust} presents estimates on the effect of EPSW on segregation.
+Panel (A) of Table \ref{emp_table_seg_robust} presents estimates on the effect of EPSW on segregation.
 Column I presents our baseline results from \eqref{emp_eq1}.
-We find a 4.6 percentage point increase in segregation following EPSW, from a baseline of 31\% of firms that were fully segregated at EPSW announcement.
-Columns II-VII present results on segregation from alternative empirical specifications and alternative sample selections.
-We discuss these specifications further in \Cref{alt samples}.
-Across all specifications, the increase in segregation due to EPSW is statistically significant at conventional levels.
-Additionally, we present estimates from \eqref{emp_eq2} to support our parallel trends assumption.
-We show that the mean pre-treatment estimates are small and statistically insignificant, and we cannot reject an F-test that all pre-treatment coefficients are jointly zero.
+We find a 4.41 percentage point increase in segregation following EPSW, from a baseline of 34.3\% of firms that were fully segregated at EPSW announcement.
+Columns II-VI present results on segregation from alternative empirical specifications and alternative sample selections.
+Across all specifications, our point estimate of $\beta^{seg}$ is positive, indicating that EPSW led to an increase in segregation; in all but one specification, this increase is statistically significant at conventional levels.
+While we cannot reject the null hypothesis that the coefficient of interest in the ``doughnut hole'' sample is zero at conventional levels, the p-value for the test of this null equals $0.175$; also, under the assumption that the coefficient of interest across our baseline and doughnut hole samples are independently distributed, we fail to reject the null hypothesis that the effect of EPSW on the doughnut hole sample is equal to the effect on our baseline sample at conventional significance levels.
+Additionally, we present the mean of the pre-treatment estimates (i.e. for $\tau<0$) from \eqref{emp_eq2} to support our parallel trends assumption.
+Across specifications, these estimates are small and statistically insignificant.

-Figure \ref{emp_fig1} displays the estimated coefficients of interest from \eqref{emp_eq2}.
-Prior to EPSW, the coefficient of interest is statistically indistinguishable from 0 in all years $\tau<2009$.
-In the first year of EPSW, segregation rises by 1.99 percentage points in the treated group compared to the control group (p-value = 0.135) and rises to 5.11 percentage points (p-value= 0.038) by year five of EPSW.
+Panel (A) of Figure \ref{emp_fig1} displays the estimated coefficients of interest from \eqref{emp_eq2}.
+Prior to EPSW, the coefficient of interest is statistically indistinguishable from 0 in all periods $\tau<0$.
+In $\tau=0$ segregation rises by 1.75 percentage points (SE = 0.0079) in the treated group compared to the control group and rises to 4.96 percentage points (SE=0.0185) by $\tau=9$.